Start Planning

 United Kingdom Bank Holidays

 Discover upcoming bank holiday dates for the United Kingdom and start planning to make the most of your time off.
-Scroll down to select a year or choose your country.

 Public holidays, observed throughout the United Kingdom, are required holidays when most businesses and non-essential services close down.
 These holidays were first officially observed when the 1871 Bank Holidays Act designated specific public holidays in England, Wales, Ireland and Scotland.